 In order to text your contacts, you must have previously obtained consent.
 This timestamp must be formatted in one of Klaviyo's accepted datetime formats (e.g., 2019-09-01 13:34:08+00:00).
 SMS consent timestamps can only be set for US numbers, as SMS is currently only available for contacts within the US.

 Before you upload SMS numbers, check that you have the country code (e.g., +1 for the USA).
-Note that you do not need to manually add the plus sign (+) beforehand, as it will automatically be appended at the time of import.
+Note that you need to manually add the plus sign (+) beforehand or include the country code for the number to be formatted correctly.
 If the plus sign is already included, you can stop it from becoming a function by adding an apostrophe in front of the plus (e.g., '+12345678910).

 Optionally, you may also add additional headers to this file to map data to existing Klaviyo properties or any desired custom properties.
 Then, follow the instructions outlined in our general guide to importing lists to add your contacts to Klaviyo.